heikkiket/gallery/README.md

 ![Picture of gallery command line tool](./docs/screenshots/gallery-cmd.png)

 There is a simple, alpha-level utility called `gallery` that can be used to manipulate this gallery.
-Currently it has following functions.
+Currently, it has the following functions.

  * init
  * list